 We consider ESG commitment as a part of our fiduciary duty and we pledge to embed ESG considerations into our decision-making process.
 To achieve this, we have developed a core governance framework to ensure the alignment of ESG governance with our strategic growth, while advocating ESG integration into our business operations.
-Our ESG governance structure is divided into two components, namely the board of directors of the Company (the "Board") and an ESG subcommittee.
+Our ESG governance structure is divided into two components, namely the board (the "Board") of directors (the "Directors") of the Company and an ESG Committee.

 The Board holds the overall responsibility for the Group's ESG issues and oversees the ESG strategies, direction and policies.
-In order to better manage the Group's ESG performance, related issues and potential risks, the Board discusses and reviews the Group's ESG risks and opportunities, performance, progress, goals and targets at least once per year with the assistance of the ESG sub-committee.
+In order to better manage the Group's ESG performance and related issues, the Board discusses and reviews the Group's ESG risks and opportunities, performance, progress, and targets at least once per year with the assistance of the ESG Committee.
 The Board is also responsible for ensuring the effectiveness of ESG risk management and internal control mechanism and facilitating the exchange of best practices with other comparable companies.
 With the assistance of ESG professionals, the Board is equipped with the skills, experience and knowledge needed for overseeing the ESG strategy of the Group.

-The ESG sub-committee is composed of the Chief Executive Officer and management of different departments.
-It facilitates the Board's oversight of ESG matters and has the responsibility for collecting and analysing ESG data, monitoring and evaluating the Group's ESG performance, ensuring compliance with ESG-related laws and regulations and preparing ESG reports.
-The ESG sub-committee arranges meetings at least once per year to evaluate the effectiveness of current policies and procedures and formulate appropriate solutions to improve the overall ESG performance.
-At meetings, the ESG sub-committee discusses the existing and upcoming plans in order to monitor and manage the Group's strategic goals in terms of sustainable development, mitigate potential risks, and minimise their negative impacts on its business operations.
-The ESG sub-committee would at least once per year report to the Board, assist in assessing and identifying the Group's ESG risks and opportunities, evaluate the implementation and effectiveness of the internal control mechanism, and review the progress of the set goals and targets.
+The ESG Committee is composed of the Chief Executive Officer and management of different departments with adequate ESG knowledge.
+It facilitates the Board's oversight of ESG issues and has the responsibility for collecting and analysing ESG data, monitoring and evaluating the Group's ESG performance, ensuring compliance with ESG-related laws and regulations and preparing ESG reports.
+The ESG Committee arranges meetings at least once per year to evaluate the effectiveness of current policies and procedures and formulate appropriate solutions to improve the overall ESG performance.
+At meetings, the ESG Committee discusses the existing and upcoming plans in order to monitor and manage the Group's strategic targets in terms of sustainable development, mitigate potential risks, and minimise their negative impacts on its business operations.
+The ESG Committee would at least once per year report to the Board, assist in assessing and identifying the Group's ESG risks and opportunities, evaluate the implementation and effectiveness of the internal control mechanism, and review the progress of the set targets.